niturriaga/hello-word/README.md

 # hello-word
-it´s a hello world repositori
+it´s a hello world repository
+this is a change